Castex Technologies Ltd Directors Report.

 Increased focus on procurement of energy efficient equipment.

-The relevant data regarding the above is given in the Annexure-VI hereto and forms part of this report.
+The relevant data regarding the above is given in the Annexure-VII hereto and forms part of this report.

 MANAGEMENT DISCUSSION & ANALYSIS REPORT